Kemponator/201-lab2/README.md

 4. What is the difference between the logical operator '&&' and '||'?

-The operater `&&` means two conditions need to be met, whereas `||` can means either one of the other condition can be met.
+The operater `&&` means two conditions need to be met, whereas `||` can mean either one or the other condition can be met.